xionluhnis/acoloca/README.md

-# acoloca
+# AcoLoca
-Acoustic Localization with the nRF52
+Acoustic Localization with the nRF52.